seejohnrun/prelude/README.md

 ## How?

-In the model we can define a custom preloader:
+In the model we can define a custom preloader which takes in a collection of objects and returns a Hash of `object -> result`:

 ``` ruby
 class Post < ActiveRecord::Base